Darkflib/darkflib/README.md

 # S'up?

-I will be parking my twitter account due to a certain space-karen changing the rules to favour extreme right-wing groups and sites under the guise of free speech .
+I will be parking my twitter account due to a certain space-karen changing the rules to favour extreme right-wing groups and sites under the guise of free speech.

 You can find me on mastodon: https://defcon.social/@darkflib